 Taxies are the most convenient way of getting around in Dubai, door to door and certainly, what we would still recommend if you are laden down with luggage.
-The minimum flagfall for taxies is now 15 AED ($4 USD) making it quite pricey for short trips around the city though.
+The minimum flagfall for taxis is now 12 AED (Under $4 USD) making it quite pricey for short trips around the city though.

-Dubai is a series of compromises when it comes to accommodation, and as any good budget traveller will know, flexibility is key when it comes to grabbing a great accommodation deal.
+Dubai is a series of compromises when it comes to accommodation.
+As any good budget traveller will know, flexibility is key when it comes to grabbing a great accommodation deal.

 - Closer to a shopping mall or beach in Dubai, you will pay more.

-- Dubai’s older areas, closer to the airport and the border with Sharjah are cheaper than Dubai and the flashier new areas such as JBR and the Palm Jumeirah.
+- Dubai’s older areas, closer to the airport and the border with Sharjah, are cheaper than Dubai and the flashier new area, such as JBR and the Palm Jumeirah.

 - Try to book accommodation that is well-located to the nearest Metro stop.
 Especially in summer you really don’t want to walk further than 1km to anywhere.

 It may surprise you to know that there ARE backpackers hostels in Dubai, albeit they tend to be split into male and female dormitories only; they are best for solo budget travellers through Dubai.
 Why not take a look at: